chef/chef-workstation/www/content/workstation/chef_vault.md

 {{< warning >}}

-Chef Vault requires the use of Chef Infra Client configured to use public/private key pairs.
-Chef Vault is incompatible with the practice of using Chef Infra Client with a private key as `client.pem` and a certificate set as its public identity in the Chef Infra Server database.
-To update existing nodes to use `chef-vault`, first re-register your Chef Infra Client nodes with the Chef Infra Server, which will generate public/private key pairs, and then install Chef Vault on each node.
-Chef Vault will generate the following error if used with a Chef Infra Client with a private key as `client.pem` and a certificate set as its public identity in the Chef Infra Server
+To use Chef Vault, Chef Infra Client must be configured to use public/private key pairs.
+Chef Vault is incompatible with the practice of using Chef Infra Client with a private key, such as `client.pem`, and a certificate set as its public identity in the Chef Infra Server database.
+To update existing nodes to use `chef-vault`, first re-register your Chef Infra Client nodes with the Chef Infra Server which will generate public/private key pairs, and then install Chef Vault on each node.
+If Chef Vault is used with a Chef Infra Client instance that has a private key, such as `client.pem`, and a certificate set as its public identity in the Chef Infra Server database, Chef Vault will generate the following error:
-database:

 ``` none
 ## OpenSSL::PKey::RSAError